American Base Hospital No. 5: In Camiers

 Base Hospital No. 5 took over the operations of the BEF General Hospital No. 11, situated between Dannes and Camiers in Pas de Calais.
 The previous hospital staff had dealt with the poorly drained site through the intense influx of wounded from the Battle of the Somme, treating 8000 severely wounded and were now completely exhausted.
 The Harvard team undertook to clean up the site and fix the drainage, but it was not possible to correct the problem completely.
 In addition to drainage, there was a significant rat population, which was dealt with by obtaining some ferrets.
 Beyond the physical state of the site, the American forces found themselves underequipped and understaffed for a hospital of this size.
 Though they requested more additional support from the War Department, it took six months to be filled and only a fraction of the personnel were granted due to other needs elsewhere.
 As a result, they retained approximately 225 British personnel to adequately care for the wounded.

 The drainage and vermin were not the only hazards of the site, located next to cement works and not far from a munitions dump, the area was under regular threat from German bombers.
 On 4 September 1917, one Gotha bomber dropped seven bombs, five of which were direct hits on the hospital.
 Lt.
 William Fitzsimmons, Pte.
-Rudolph Rubio, Pte.
+Randolph Rubinow, Pte.
 Oscar Tugo, and Pte.
 Leslie Woods were all killed in the bombing.
 Lt.
 Rae Whidden was injured and invalided home, but ultimately died of pneumonia following influenza later in the month.
 In addition, Lt.
 Clarence McGuire, Pte.
 Aubrey McLeod, Nurse Eva Parmelee, Lt.
 Thaddeus Smith, and twenty-two patients were seriously wounded in the attack.
 These were the first AEF casualties of the war.

 In the six months Base Hospital No. 5 was stationed in Camiers they treated over 15,000 cases and 3000 in June 1917 alone.
 In October 1917, it was determined that the operation would move to Bolougne-sur-Mer to take over for General Hospital No. 13.